vasilescur/Pigeon/README.md

 ### License

-As of now, this is Copyright (c) 2019 Radu Vasilescu.
+As of now, this project is available under the MIT License.
+See `LICENSE` file for details.

 # Motivation, Background, and Written Report